lwjohnst86/nefa-code/doc/manuscript.md

 in any of these three NEFA variables, there was an average predicted 8.4% lower IGI/IR and 4.1% lower ISSI-2 at each clinic visit.
 None of the NEFA variables as a mol% had any association with the outcomes.
-Adjusting for TG attenuated all associations with IGI/IR and ISSI-2 (data not shown).
+Adjusting for TAG attenuated all associations with IGI/IR and ISSI-2 (data not shown).
 There were no significant interaction effects between time, sex, or ethnicity and the individual NEFA on any of the outcome